 There are two main kinds of plankton in the Galapagos: those who photosynthesize and those who don’t.
-The former are known as phytoplankton, while the latter are named zooplankton; and it is these incredibly small organisms that are the avid workers and makers behind all the scenes that one will witness in the Galapagos.
+The former are known as phytoplankton, while the latter is named zooplankton; and it is these incredibly small organisms that are the avid workers and makers behind all the scenes that one will witness in the Galapagos.
 Big things and gorgeous species all have their small beginnings, and plankton often finds itself holding a highly tiny yet hugely important role when it comes to life throughout the islands.
-Come along with us in this blog that briefly examines the life, function and interaction of plankton in the Galapagos – one of the most powerful indicators of the wellbeing of the ocean!
+Come along with us in this blog that briefly examines the life, function, and interaction of plankton in the Galapagos – one of the most powerful indicators of the wellbeing of the ocean!

 The energy producer.
 Small unicellular organisms that convert light into food, these are the creators of the air we breathe (approximately 50-70% of the oxygen comes from these little guys in the ocean, not forests and jungles on land!).
 As a result, they are packed with energy.

-These are what’s more along the lines of what many recognize as krill (tiny microscopic shrimp), zooplankton tends to consist of small protozoa and crustaceans. interesting to note is these float downwards at night, and float back up during the day to feed on the phytoplankton that remain up top.
+These are what’s more along the lines of what many recognize as krill (tiny microscopic shrimp), zooplankton tends to consist of small protozoa and crustaceans. interesting to note is these float downwards at night, and float back up during the day to feed on the phytoplankton that remains up top.
 This is considered by some scientists to be the largest daily migration in the world.

 Combined, these two types of plankton form one of the most diverse “neighborhoods” of organisms in the water (and possibly our planet).